apple/swift-protobuf/Documentation/API.md

 Proto enums are translated to Swift enums in a fairly straightforward manner.
 The resulting Swift enums conform to the `SwiftProtobuf.Enum` protocol which extends `RawRepresentable` with a `RawValue` of `Int`.

-The name of the Swift enum is copied directly from the name in the proto file.
+The name of the Swift enum is copied directly from the name in the proto file, prefixed with the package name or the name from `option swift_prefix` as documented above for messages.
 If that name would cause problems for the generated code, the word `Enum` will be appended to the name.